-Your dog should not have a puppy biting or nipping problem once he reaches the age of 15 weeks or older.
+Like babies, puppies explore by putting everything into their mouths.
+But despite their curiosity, your dog should not have a puppy biting or nipping problem once he reaches the age of 15 weeks or older.
+At that point, puppy teeth should never touch human skin.

-Many dog owners who own dogs that are older than 15 weeks still struggle with the puppy biting issue.
+Many people who own dogs that are older than 15 weeks still struggle with the puppy biting issue.
 Many of them go so far as placing a muzzle on their dog’s mouth to combat biting.
+That is extreme and rarely necessary.
+Instead, teach your puppy what can and cannot go into puppies’ mouths.

 By the time your dog reaches 15 weeks, you should have already given him proper training techniques and basic commands to get your dog to stop his annoying mouthing behavior.